kriziu/arkanoid-sfml/LEVEL_FORMAT.md

 - `LoadLevel()` parses the file format
 - `LoadBricksIntoScene()` creates Brick actors and adds them to the scene
 - Each brick gets a `BrickController` for collision detection and destruction

-## Tips for Level Design

-- Use a mix of brick types for interesting gameplay
-- Leave strategic gaps for ball movement
-- Consider the paddle position when designing lower rows
-- Test your levels to ensure they're fun and balanced